What is Property Tax?

 A property-tax system mandates or executes an appraisal of each property’s monetary value, and taxes are assessed in proportion to that value.

-How does Property Tax work?
+Property Tax Process

 Property tax rates and categories of properties subject to taxation differ by jurisdiction.
 It is critical to review the appropriate tax rules before purchasing a property.